fastapi/fastapi/deployment.md

 This way, there will be a single public Traefik proxy that handles the communication (HTTP and HTTPS) with the outside world, and then behind that, you could have one or more stacks with different domains, even if they are on the same single server.

-To create a Docker "public network" named `traefik-public` run:
+To create a Docker "public network" named `traefik-public` run the following command in your remote server:

 ```bash
 docker network create traefik-public